MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-tutorial.md

 ## Test locally

 You can test your app locally, using `npm run start`.
-For more information, see [Quick Start Guide](./teams-live-share-quick-start.md) for more details.
+For more information, see [Quick Start Guide](./teams-live-share-quick-start.md).

 ## Test in Teams